billstclair/kakuro-master/README.md

 I didn't bother to write Windows scripts, nor will the symbolic link from `src/images` to `site/images` work on Windows.
 Use Linux or macOS.

+See the readme in the [cordova](cordova/) directory for building the app for iOS and Android devices.

 Articles at <a href='https://steemit.com/created/kakuro-master'>steemit.com/created/kakuro-master</a>.